damon-myers/spotify-playlist-downloader/README.md

 # playlist-downloader

-A python program that uses the Spotify Web API to download a user's public playlists as JSON.
+A python program that uses the Spotify Web API to download a user's public playlist metadata as JSON.

 # Usage